How often do you screen phone calls from a number you do not recognize and ask yourself, "who called me?"?

 Don’t answer unknown numbers that are making your phone ring.

-It is estimated that one in every 2,200 calls is a fraud attempt, so to avoid being a part of that statistic, screen phone calls that come from numbers you do not know and report them to the various places mentioned above.
+It is estimated that one in every 2,200 calls is a fraud attempt, so to avoid being a part of that statistic, screen phone calls from numbers you do not know and report them to the places mentioned above.

 Even if the unknown phone number may have an area code that you might recognize, it is the safest choice to send it to voicemail.

-Tell yourself, “If the person who called me needs me badly enough, they’ll find another way to contact me.”, and save yourself the headache of being caught in the middle of a scam.
+Tell yourself, "If the person who's calling me needs me badly enough, they'll find another way to contact me.", and save yourself the headache of being caught in a scam.

 In a popular effort known as “neighborhood spoofing,” scammers use numbers with local area codes to increase their chances of having you answer their phone call.